Reddone/case-ql/docs/filter.md

 - each RelationFilter[A, B, FB] has a corresponding implicit TableLink[A, B]

-These conditions are sufficient to generate a type-sage where condition.
+These conditions are sufficient to generate a type-safe where condition.
 To create a table filter, use:

 ```scala
 implicit val tableFilter: TableFilter[Test, TestFilter] = TableFilter.derive[Test, TestFilter]()